 Pro tip: Unless the company is paying for shipping, be sure to factor shipping into the “best” price you find.

 Once you’ve determined the best deal, don’t go straight to the retailer!
 Instead …

 2. Use a cash-back shopping site

-Sites like Rakuten (aka Ebates), TopCashBack and Ibotta get a finder’s fee when they send shoppers to any of thousands of retailers with links on their portal.
+Sites like Rakuten (formerly known as Ebates), TopCashback and Ibotta get a finder’s fee when they send shoppers to any of thousands of retailers with links on their portal.
 They split those fees with consumers, resulting in rebates to shoppers from 1% to 30% on what they spend.
 These sites also offer discount codes.

 After finding the best price and accessing it through a cash-back site, savvy consumers can add yet another layer of savings if they …

 Cash back!
 Airline miles!
 Hotel points!
 Why would you not pay with a rewards card?
 It’s free money.